Client means a legal person using Unicount Services.

 3.1.1.
 Providing the Services

-Your Personal Data is processed to provide you the Services.
+Your Personal Data is processed to provide you with the Services.
 As Services provided by Unicount are regulated by law, clients are also obligated to provide Unicount with certain Personal Data (listed in article 2.5.).
 Failure to provide Personal Data may result in not being able to order Services, Services being refused and/or Services being terminated.

 3.1.2.
 Improving the Services